-Access is to be taken from the A1107 School Road.
-Extensions must be made to the footway from the village, street lighting and the 30mph limit though care should be taken not to suburbanise the area.
-Given the number of units it is recommended that the carriageway width would be a minimum of 5.5 metres initially.
+Given the number of units it is recommended that the carriageway width should be a minimum of 6.0 metres.
+The site is on a bus route at Rosebank Road.
 Secure and convenient walking and cycling connections must be provided to local facilities and public transport access points.
-The existing path network through the site should be reflected in the new layout for public use.
-Traffic calming should be introduced as a selfenforcing measure to maintain vehicle speeds below 20 mph.
+Traffic calming should be introduced as a self-enforcing measure to maintain vehicle speeds below 20 mph.